reyk/systemd-openbsd/README.md

 the OpenBSD version (e.g. by via `sysupgrade`).

 1. Run the machine and watch the reliability features in action.
+2. You can watch the action in syslog under `/var/log/authlog` (or set up remote logging to keep the logs).
-2. If the system becomes unusable, check `/systemd-score.txt`.
+3. If the system becomes unusable, check `/systemd-score.txt`.

 The system is unusable if there is enough damage that it fails to reboot into multi-user mode.